Last Updated: March 8, 2021

 Although there’s an impressive number of CRM platforms out there, you’ll be surprised at how many of them have high ratings.

 The CRM market is already overcrowded with almost 400 different platforms (and that’s just the number of tools that G2 lists!).
-However, only a fifth of these tools have a top rating.
+However, only a fifth of these tools has a top rating.

 This means that most CRM systems are still too challenging to work with or are crappy pieces of code.
 So why use a CRM in the first place?